Your automation is probably working. Your exceptions aren’t.

 Can AI replace operations staff?

-In practice, not usually.
-Teams that implement AI automation tend to redirect staff from manual processing and exception handling to work that requires judgment: vendor relationship management, process improvement, and complex case resolution.
+Usually not.
+Teams that implement AI automation tend to redirect staff from manual processing and exception handling to work that requires judgment, vendor relationship management, process improvement, and complex case resolution.
 The more common effect is slower headcount growth, not full replacement.

 What is the ROI timeline for operations AI?